 Continuous Positive Airway Pressure (CPAP) is a highly effective snoring and obstructive sleep apnea (OSA) treatment.
 It involves using a machine that delivers a steady flow of air through a mask worn over the nose or both the nose and mouth during sleep.
 This air pressure keeps the airway open, preventing collapse and obstruction, which can lead to snoring and interrupted breathing.

-Oral appliances such as mandibular advancement devices (MADs) are custom-made devices prescribed by dentists or sleep specialists to treat snoring and mild to moderate obstructive sleep apnea (OSA).
+Oral appliances such as mandibular advancement devices (MADs) are custom-made devices prescribed by skilled Tulsa dentists or sleep specialists to treat snoring and mild to moderate obstructive sleep apnea (OSA).
 These devices are designed to reposition the lower jaw and tongue forward during sleep, which helps keep the airway open and reduces snoring.

 Surgery can be considered for treating snoring when conservative treatments like lifestyle changes, CPAP therapy, and oral appliances have not provided sufficient relief.
 Surgical procedures address anatomical issues contributing to airway obstruction during sleep, such as nasal blockages or structural abnormalities in the throat or palate.